troglobit/smcroute/README.md

 Experimental
 ------------

-Multicast often originates from different sources but usually never at the same time.
+Multicast often originates from different sources but usually not at the same time.
 For a more generic setup, and to reduce the number of rules required, it is possible to set (*,G) IPv4 multicast routes.

 Example `smcroute.conf`: